elsampsa/valkka-examples/docs/_build/html/_sources/testsuite.rst.txt

                            |
 test_studio_4.py           | - Like *test_studio_3.py*
                            | - A simple user menu where video widgets can be opened
+                           | - Open the *File* menu to add video on the screen
                            |
 test_studio_detector.py    | - Like *test_studio_1.py*
                            | - Shares video to OpenCV processes